 If your company is a fantastic place to work, offering great opportunities and competitive benefits, it’s time to get to the bottom of your recruiting troubles.
 Have you looked at your branding, specifically in how it will impact recruiting?

-Your company’s branding efforts have a significant impact on your ability to attract and recruit good people.
+Your company’s consistent branding efforts have a significant impact on your ability to attract and recruit good people.

 It goes without saying that both customers and candidates want to connect with a company that has integrity.
 However, when you aren’t consistent in your branding, it shows a lack of commitment to your image.

 Imagine opening a website that shows a very professional main page.
 However, when you click to the Facebook page you see pictures of the last company party and the VP of Sales doing a keg stand.
 Which persona do you believe?
 As a job candidate, you’re probably left feeling confused and wondering if you would enjoy working there.
-Most likely, you’ll click to the next job application.
+Most likely, you’ll click to the next job ad.